-Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification satisfaction of the Port in consultation with the City Engineer.
-However, at a minimum the applicant of the development shall construct roadway frontage and access associated with the parcel being proposed for development so that the parcel is not landlocked, provides continuous frontage access along F Street with adjacent parcels, and provides adequate access to the parcel, including safety, fire and police access.
-This mitigation would reduce Significant Impact 4.2-39 to below a level of significance.
+Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification where Existing conditions represents the year in which the project specific analysis is conducted.
+If it is determined that the development will trigger Significant Impact 4.2-34, then prior to the issuance of the first certificate of occupancy for the development, the Port, Port tenants, or applicant, as appropriate, shall construct an exclusive westbound right-turn lane along J Street at the intersection of J Street and I-5 NB Ramps, or secure such construction to the satisfaction of the City Engineer or shall implement a similar measure(s) that would reduce Significant Impact 4.2-34 to less than significant, based on the methodologies, thresholds and standards outlined in Section 4.2.3, and to the satisfaction of the Port.
+The Port shall consult with the City Engineer prior to its final decision.
+As a condition of project approval, the Applicant shall, prior to issuance of the first building permit, provide a bond, letter of credit or other financial assurance that the improvement will be completed to the satisfaction of the Port in consultation with the City Engineer.
+The turning-lane shall be built to the satisfaction of the City Engineer.
+This mitigation would reduce Significant Impact 4.2-34 to below a level of significance.
 The applicant responsible for constructing the improvement may be eligible for BFDIF credit, or potential reimbursement in an amount not to exceed the verified improvement costs.
 Credits and reimbursements would be subject to verification that the improvement is included in the BFDIF as well as available funding.
-Applies to Significant Impact 4.2-39.
-MM 4.2-26 Prior to the issuance of certificates of occupancy for any development in Phase IV, As part of the development application, the Project Applicant shall submit to the Port or City, as applicable depending on the jurisdiction that the development is located, a project specific transportation analysis, which shall be reviewed and approved by the applicable agency, at the Applicant's cost, to determine if the traffic associated with the proposed development would trigger Significant Impacts 4.2-40 or 4.2-41, based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
-The analysis shall compare Existing to Existing Plus Project conditions, where Existing conditions represents the year in which the project specific analysis is conducted.
-Port, Port Tenant, or Applicant Prior to First issuance of the first Building Permit of the development that triggers the impact and Certificate of Occupancy City Engineer Port or City depending on the jurisdiction of the development
+Applies to Significant Impact 4.2-34.
+MM 4.2-24 Prior to the issuance of certificates of occupancy for any development in Phase III, As part of the development application, the Project Applicant shall submit to the Port or City, as applicable depending on the jurisdiction that the development is located, a project specific transportation analysis.
+Port, Port Tenant, or Applicant Prior to First issuance of the first Building Permit of the development that triggers City Engineer Port or City depending on the jurisdiction of the development